Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - A website dedicated to ACL/CCL non-surgical recovery

-Is Surgery The Only Way Out?
-What some Vets Have to Say
+Is Surgery the Only Way Out?
+What Some Vets Have to Say

 Narda Robinson adds: "Most injuries do not require surgery for their successful resolution.
 Rest and wrap, massage, acupuncture, laser therapy and proprioceptive retraining may produce a full recovery for many problems whereas cruciate surgery never restores the limb to normal function.
 Who pays for the diagnostic error when the surgeon finds an intact ligament?
 The dog and the client."

-Also, Narda Robinson claims that it's not true that dogs will be as good as new after a TPLO surgery or other surgical approaches for cranial cruciate ligament.
+Also, Narda Robinson claims that it's not true that dogs will be as good as new after a TPLO surgery or other surgical approaches for the cranial cruciate ligament.
 Post-surgery, dogs will be lame for the first two weeks.
 Then, four to six weeks afterward, they lose muscle mass and the circumference of their thighs decrease.
 Also, the dog won't recover fully, with stiffness in the stifle lasting five or more years, and possibly, persistent lameness.

 Veterinarian Shawn Messonnier further notes in an article on Dog Channel that upon having a dog diagnosed with a torn ACL, dog owners don't have to rush their dogs on the surgery table on an emergency basis.
 A second opinion is often helpful so to determine if surgery is really necessary.
 He also explains how alternate therapies may help dogs recover without surgery.
 Such therapies include homeopathic remedies, herbs, nutritional supplements, such as bromelain and glucosamine and chondroitin.

 If you're considering conservative management it's important to evaluate what is best for the dog.
 Veterinarian Dr. James St.Clair, Director of Veterinary Medicine cautions that while conservative management may work, it works for some dogs and not necessarily all.
 It also comes with risks.
 If the dog is not rested properly, he may risk compromising the opposite hind leg; which can ultimately have a devastating outcome.
 As mentioned, this topic is quite a subject of controversy and it's not a bad idea to listen to both sides of the story so to make an informed decision.
 This article by veterinarian Phil Zeltzman focuses on the possible complications from untreated ACLs.
-10 Deadly Sins of Untreated ACLs

 - Dog valley fever coccidiomycosis